-In this blog, Matthew Creswick, Group Marketing Director at Huble Digital, discusses the content formats you should be using in 2020 and why they're effective.
+In this blog, we discuss the content formats you should be using and why they're effective.

 By now, you’ve most likely heard the value of content marketing – from how it can help you to attract more website visitors to how it can help you grow your business.